neeraj-somani/AWS_cert/june2021/adcan/cloud_Computing.md

 # Cloud Computing
 - https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf
 - Essential Characteristics:
-  - On-demand self-service.
+  - On-demand self-service
     - Can provision capabilities as needed without requiring human interaction.
     - A consumer can unilaterally provision computing capabilities, such as server time and network storage, as needed automatically without requiring human interaction with each service provider.
+    - provision and terminate using UI/CLI without human interaction.

-  - Broad network access.
+  - Broad network access
-    - Capabilities are available over the network and accessed through standard mechanisms that promote use by heterogeneous thin or thick client platforms (e.g., mobile phones, tablets, laptops, and workstations).
+    - Capabilities are available over the **network** and accessed through **standard mechanisms** that promote use by heterogeneous thin or thick client platforms (e.g., mobile phones, tablets, laptops, and workstations).
+    - access services over any networks, on any devices, using standard protocols and methods.

-  - Resource pooling.
+  - Resource pooling
+    - There is a sense of location independence...no control or knowledge over the exact location of the resources.
+    - resources are pooled to serve multiple consumers using multi-tenant model.
     - The provider’s computing resources are pooled to serve multiple consumers using a multi-tenant model, with different physical and virtual resources dynamically assigned and reassigned according to consumer demand.
 There is a sense of location